wiaidp/MDFA-tutorial/README.md

 \####

-Interpretability: these qualities make the MDFA especially well-suited for settings where opacity is either prohibited — such as compliance-driven or regulatory environments — or simply undesirable, such as when a deeper understanding of the underlying forecasting logic is required.
+These qualities make the MDFA especially well-suited for settings where opacity is either prohibited — such as compliance-driven or regulatory environments — or simply undesirable, such as when a deeper understanding of the underlying forecasting logic is required.